jepamc2/Projects/README.md

-# Projects
+# Restaurant-Website-frontend-backend
-Collection of past and current projects
+This is a project that was created by myself and a team of 4 others.